Analysis | What the political shift in rural counties looks like since 2000

 Here are large urban counties.
 These are small arrows; the shifts to the Democrats (that didn’t occur in New York City, Buffalo and Detroit) were relatively modest.
 In part that’s because of the change shown from 2016 to 2020 on the graphs above.
 Trump did better in urban areas in the most recent election than he had four years prior, undercutting his claims about massive fraud in those places.

 Smaller cities generally shifted to vote more Republican, though there’s some regionality at play here.
-In the west, for example, the shift was to the Democrats, though not dramatically.
+In the West, for example, the shift was to the Democrats, though not dramatically.
 (Again, the color only shows 2000 vs. 2020.
 View the maps large to see changes between those elections.)

 While suburban areas were important to Biden’s win in 2020, they have often shifted to the right since 2000.
 That the Democrats did so well in 2018 was in part a function of clawing back gains in those counties.